bioinfomaticsCSU/deepsignal/README.md

 # News
 - 2021.03.15: We developed [deepsignal2](https://github.com/PengNi/deepsignal2).
-Compared to deepsignal, deepsignal2 has much smaller DNN model in size, and similar performance in 5mCpG detection of human.
+Compared to deepsignal, deepsignal2 has much smaller DNN model in size, and slight better performance in 5mCpG detection of human.

 # DeepSignal